Bostads-AB-Mimer/onecore-types/src/response-types/README.md

 # Response types

-The types in this directory has evolved from the need to be able to share more specific response types between the onecore services than the more generic types in `types.ts`.
+The types in this directory have evolved from the need to share more specific response types between the onecore services, as opposed to the more generic types found in ´types.ts`.

 The general rule for a type in this directory is that it is shared between services and that it contains special properties not fit for generic usage in `types.ts`.
 Local types with no dependencies between services should be kept local.